 We already have given a workaround to Install Softwares offline in Ubuntu.
-As far as I tested, it was one of the easiest way for installing packages on offline Ubuntu systems.
+As far as I tested, it was one of the easiest way for installing packages offline on Ubuntu systems.
 However, there is a limitation in that method.
 You can only download and install the software for the same Ubuntu version.
-In other words, If you download a package in Ubuntu 14.04, and try to install it on Ubuntu 16.04 LTS, It will not work.
-So, the online and offline should be the same version and architecture.
+For instance, If you download a package in Ubuntu 16.04, and try to install it on Ubuntu 18.04 LTS, It will not work.
+So, the online and offline systems should be the same version and architecture.
 Also, that method is meant for the systems that have slow Internet connection.
 Your offline system still need Internet connection to install Synaptic package manager if it not installed already.
 So that is not a viable solution to install packages on an offline system.
-Don’t be disappointed!
+Don't be disappointed!
 There is an another way to install packages in an offline Ubuntu system.
 Meet Camicri Cube, a portable package manager to download applications on any internet connected computers (Ubuntu Linux or Windows), and install them back on your offline computer.
-Sounds great?
-Yes!

 In this tutorial, I will explain how to install Camicri Cube and how to install packages in an offline Ubuntu system using it.

-Camicri Cube – Installing Packages On Offline Ubuntu Systems
+Install Packages On Offline Ubuntu Systems Using Camicri Cube

 For the purpose this guide, I will be using the following systems.